macek/closure-compiler-tmbundle/README.md

     $ cd ~/Library/Application\ Support/TextMate/Bundles/
     $ git clone git@github.com:macek/closure-compiler-tmbundle.git "Closure Compiler.tmbundle"

+If TextMate is running while you perform the update, you may want to also execute the following line:

+    $ osascript -e 'tell app "TextMate" to reload bundles'

 ## Usage

 1. Press __⌃⇧H__ to compile/replace your current document